Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 For a start, they are not even classified under the same segment, with the Seat being a small family car and the Audi representing large family car vehicle class.

 SafetyThe fact that the Audi got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, isn't really an advantage, taken the poor 3-star rating it received.
-Still, apart from the official crash test results there are other things we need to be aware of.
+Moving further on, let's take a closer look at some additional safety-related facts.
 The second vehicle is a large family car and that gives it a marginal advantage over the small family car competitor, at least that's what statistics show.
-On the other hand, when it comes to weight, a factor that most people underestimate, the Spanish car offers a marginal difference of 1% more metal.
+On the other hand, taking kerb weight as an important factor into account, the Spanish car offers a marginal difference of 1% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Seat does have a slight advantage, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Seat with an average rating of 4.4, and models under the Audi badge with 4.2 out of 5.
-Independent research findings rank Toledo as average reliability-wise, and A4 is more or less at the same level.Above it all, drivers of cars with the same engine as these two vehicles rank it on average as 4.5 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Seat does have a slight advantage, when all the models are taken into account.
+These are the results of an independent reasearch, while our visitors describe reliability of Seat with an average rating of 4.5, and models under the Audi badge with 4.2 out of 5.
+Independent research findings rank Toledo as average reliability-wise, and A4 is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.5 out of 5.

 Performance & Fuel economySeat is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 193 kilometers per hour, 2km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5.2 liters of fuel per 100 kilometers (55 mpg), in combined cycle.